BrixIA/Brixia-score-COVID-19/README.md

 ## Introduction
-In this work we designed an end-to-end deep learning architecture for predicting, on Chest X-rays images (CRX), a multi-regional score conveying the degree of lung compromise in COVID-19 patients.
+In this project page we present an end-to-end deep learning architecture (*BS-Net*) for predicting, starting from Chest X-rays images (CRX), a multi-regional score conveying the degree of lung compromise in COVID-19 patients.
 Such semiquantitative scoring system, namely *Brixia-score*, was applied in serial monitoring of such patients, showing significant prognostic value, in one of the hospitals that experienced one of the highest pandemic peaks in Italy.

 We exploited a clinical dataset of almost 5,000 CXR annotated images collected in the same hospital.
 Our BS-Net demonstrated self-attentive behavior and a high degree of accuracy in all processing stages.

 Through inter-rater agreement tests and a gold standard comparison, we were able to show that our solution outperforms single human annotators in rating accuracy and consistency, thus supporting the possibility of using this tool in contexts of computer-assisted monitoring.

-This project is approved by the University of Brescia's Ethics Committee 0032690/20 (11/05/2020)
+This project is approved by the Ethical Committee of Brescia (Italy) NP4121 (last update 08/07/2020)

 ## Brixia-score
 ![Brixia-score](figures/brixiascore.png)
 The multi-region 6-valued **[Brixia-score](https://link.springer.com/article/10.1007/s11547-020-01200-3)** was designed and implemented in routine reporting by the Radiology Unit 2 of ASST Spedali Civili di Brescia, and later validated for risk stratification on a large population.
-According to it, lungs in anteroposterior (AP) or posteroanterior (PA) views, are subdivided into six zones, three for each lung, as shown in Figure above:
+According to it, lungs in anteroposterior (AP) or posteroanterior (PA) views, are subdivided into six zones, three for each lung, as shown in the above Figure:
 - Upper zones (A and D): above the inferior wall of the aortic arch;
 - Middle zones (B and E): below the inferior wall of the aortic arch and above the inferior wall of the right inferior pulmonary vein (i.e., the hilar structures);
 - Lower zones (C and F): below the inferior wall of the right inferior pulmonary vein (i.e., the lung bases).

 Whenever it is difficult to identify some anatomical landmarks, due to technical reasons (for example bedside CXR in critical patients), it is acceptable to divide each lung into three equal zones.
 For each zone, a score (ranging from 0 to 3) is assigned, based on the detected lung abnormalities: